-How Should I Expect My First Week on the Market to Go?
+How Many Showings Should I Expect in One Week?

 There have been plenty of showings during your home's first weekend on the market and lots of positive feedback.
 Potential buyers are "circling," but no one is making an offer.
 Typically, the homes we see selling in the first weekend are in hot, walkable locations, near Metro, and/or staged to perfection!
 If you're getting good traffic but no offers, it may mean you're slightly above the mark in price.
 Remember these real estate rules of thumb when comparing your home's price after it's been on the market: